-In reduced 60/30 spouse cases, the tier I benefit is equal to 1/2 of the employee's reduced tier I on the employee's annuity beginning date and is also frozen until the first full month throughout which both the employee and spouse are age 62.
-Then it is recomputed based on 1/2 of the employee's age 62 gross tier I amount and reduced for each month the spouse is under full retirement age at that time.
-If at the time of recomputation the spouse is already at full retirement age, or the spouse has a minor or disabled child in care, no age reduction would apply.
+In reduced 60/30 spouse cases, the tier I benefit is equal to 1/2 of the employee's reduced tier I on the employee's annuity beginning date and is also frozen until the first full month throughout which the spouse is age 62.
+Then it is recomputed based on 1/2 of the employee's gross tier I amount and reduced for each month the spouse is under full retirement age at that time.
+If at the time of recomputation the spouse has a minor or disabled child in care, no age reduction would apply.

-The spouse of a disability annuitant who is otherwise eligible for a 60/30 age annuity receives an age reduction if the spouse's annuity beginning date was before 2002.
+The spouse of a disability annuitant who was otherwise eligible for a 60/30 age annuity received an age reduction if the spouse's annuity beginning date was before 2002.
 If the spouse's annuity beginning date is January 1, 2002, or later, the spouse can receive an unreduced annuity as early as age 60.
 If the spouse is entitled based on having a minor or disabled child in care, there is no age reduction.

-Reductions for other benefits
+Reductions for Other Benefits